Paws of Fury: The Legend of Hank: Critical response

 Writing for TheWrap, Katie Walsh called the film a "breezy, funny, highly self-referential flick steeped in movie history".
 In a 2.5 out of 4 review, Mark Feeney of The Boston Globe wrote: "Sure, a lot of the jokes are dumb ... but Paws is quite smart.
 Clearly, all concerned considered it a pet project.
 They were right to do so."
 Owen Gleiberman praised Jackson and Gervais, but thought Cera's "sheepish" performance left the film "in search of a center", adding: "You get the feeling that the whole premise of this project was that the script, with its Blazing Saddles mystique, would somehow power it.
 But sorry, those fumes faded out across the decades."
 The A.V.
 Club's Martin Tsai gave a highly critical review, calling it "morally reprehensible", with a "lazy, melting-pot approach to exploring Asian culture".

+Video game

+A video game adaptation of the film had been in the planning stages since 2019.
+In 2025, three years after the film's release, Maximum Entertainment would announce Samurai Academy: Paws of Fury, for digital release on November 20, 2025, for Steam, Xbox Series X/S, PlayStation 5 and Nintendo Switch (with physical versions additionally for the latter two consoles).
+The game, developed by ZEROLife Games and Fishing Cactus, is an action-adventure game which also serves as a sequel to the film.